Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 ## Deploy a Web Service

-1. Open a command window and type the following to copy the trained model and supporting files to the web service folder:
+1. Open a command window and type the following to copy the trained model and supporting files to the web service folder (use **source activate cntk-py35** instead of **activate cntk-py35** if you are using a Linux DSVM):
 ```bash
 cd <path-to-data_management-folder>
 activate cntk-py35